Defamation and Media

 Why choose us?

-People choose and recommend us because we get results and in a majority of cases settle disputes outside of Court.
+People choose and recommend us not just in Coventry, Rugby and Leamington, but across the Midlands and the whole of the UK., because our solicitors get results and in a majority of cases settle disputes outside of Court.
 Our Solicitors will take care of your case, ensuring you understand the options available and get the advice you need to protect your best interests.

 Defamation and media disputes are stressful for everyone involved.
 Our Defamation and Media Solicitors have the expertise required to rapidly get to the heart of the dispute and advise on a resolution process best suited to your case.
 As a law firm, we are responsive and proactive, and ensure our clients are always kept informed as to the progress of their matter.
 You can trust us to use our technology and sheer intelligence to resolve your dispute so you can move forward.